as10anas/M5COMPLEX/README.md

 # Analysis and Design of User Interfaces
-This website was developed using React for a Software Engineering project.
+This website was developed using React for a Software Engineering class project.

 ## Title: M5 Complex